-A full list of the desired qualifications and characteristics of the Dean of the Graduate Division can be found at the conclusion of this document, which was prepared by the search committee with the assistance of Isaacson, Miller, a national executive search firm.
+A full list of the desired qualifications and characteristics of the AVC-GA/Dean can be found at the conclusion of this document, which was prepared by the search committee with the assistance of Isaacson, Miller, a national executive search firm, to provide background information and detail the key opportunities and challenges related to the position.
+All confidential applications, inquiries, and nominations should be directed to the parties listed at the conclusion of this document.